Relatively hyperbolic groups with planar boundaries: The elementary hierarchy

 The purpose of this more detailed construction is to trace the effect of elementary splittings on the topology of the Bowditch boundary, and to better understand the convergence actions on $S^2$ of each vertex group.

-Consider the following sequence of operations that constructs a hierarchy recursively on the number of levels.
-Level $0$ of the hierarchy contains the initial group pair $(G,\mathcal{P})$.
-Assume the first $k$ levels of the hierarchy have been constructed previously.
-We describe below how to produce the level $k+1$ descendants of each level $k$ vertex.
+Consider the following sequence of operations constructing a hierarchy by recursion on the number of levels.
+Level $0$ of the hierarchy contains the group pair $(G,\mathcal{P})$.
+If the first $k$ levels have been constructed previously, we now describe how to produce the level $k+1$ descendants of each level $k$ vertex.

 \begin{enumerate} \item[(0)] \textbf{(Terminal)} Suppose $(H,\mathcal{P})$ is a vertex group at level $k$.
 If $(H,\mathcal{P})$ is either finite, parabolic, or Fuchsian, it is terminal in the hierarchy.
 If $H$ has no splittings over elementary subgroups relative to $\mathcal{P}$ and the collection $\mathcal{P}$ does not contain a two-ended subgroup, we also consider $(H,\mathcal{P})$ to be terminal.
 In all other cases, $(H,\mathcal{P})$ is non-terminal.